Do you know what is the oldest profession in Florence, Italy?

 How do you know it has been a success?

 “I count success by the number of seasons a bag stays in production and how many times we have to re-produce the bag in one year.
-This is the third year and after several color additions, we added a new twist and make our own patchwork panels.
-T
+It has been more than 5 years and after several color additions, we added a new twist and make our own patchwork panels.
+These have gone over so well that we have assigned a designer full time to come up with new color combinations.
+That’s how I define success for a product."